Round Bottom Background

 Kansas law includes four types of potential custody arrangements:

-Joint custody means the parents share custody equally.
-Legal custody is usually awarded jointly.
-Residential custody may be awarded jointly, although it is difficult unless the parents live in close proximity.
-Moreover, the court often believes the child’s best interest is served when they live primarily with one parent.
+Joint custody means that both parents share legal custody of the child.
+Legal custody is commonly awarded jointly, allowing both parents to participate in major decision-making.
+While residential custody may also be granted jointly, it is less common unless the parents live in proximity.
+Courts often find that a child’s best interests are served when the child primarily resides with one parent.

-If a parent is awarded sole legal custody, that parent is not required to consult with the other parent in making major decisions regarding the child.
-Awarding sole custody to one parent does not mean the other parent does not have visitation rights under a parenting plan.
+When one parent is awarded sole legal custody, that parent is not required to consult with the other parent when making significant decisions regarding the child.
+An award of sole legal custody does not eliminate the other parent’s right to parenting time under an established parenting plan.

-Divided custody is rare and applies to families with multiple children.
-The court could award residential custody of one child to one parent and another child to the other parent.
-Each parent would then have parenting time with the child who does not live primarily with them.
+Divided custody is uncommon and typically applies only in cases involving multiple children.
+In such circumstances, the court may award residential custody of one child to one parent and residential custody of another child to the other parent.
+Each parent would then exercise parenting time with the child who does not primarily reside with them.

-The court may award nonparental custody if it believes neither parent is fit to have custody of the child.
-This is typically awarded on a temporary basis to allow parents time to demonstrate that they can care for their child.
-Grandparents can also petition the court for visitation rights.
+The court may award non-parental custody if it determines that neither parent is currently fit to have custody of the child.
+This type of custody is often temporary and allows parents time to demonstrate their ability to care for the child.
+In certain circumstances, grandparents or other third parties may also petition the court for visitation rights.

 FACTORS CONSIDERED IN DETERMINING CUSTODY

 In the eyes of the court, the foundation of any child custody agreement is anchored by the child’s best interest, not the best interests of the parents.
 Among the factors weighed: a parent’s willingness to encourage a relationship with the other parent, the child’s adjustment to home, school, and community, and any evidence of abuse.
-The court considers the wishes of the parents and of the child if the child is old enough and mature enough to express a preference about where they live.
+The court considers the wishes of the parents and, if the child is old enough and mature enough to express a preference, the child's wishes about where they live.

 MODIFYING AN EXISTING CHILD CUSTODY AGREEMENT

 The needs of children and the circumstances of parents change over time.
 As they do, a parent can ask the court to review an existing custody agreement.
 If a parent demonstrates a material change in circumstances that affects the child’s best interests, the court may modify the agreement.
-Additionally, if a parent has unreasonably denied visitation by the other parent, the court may view it as a material change in circumstances.
+Additionally, if a parent unreasonably denies visitation to the other parent, the court may consider it a material change in circumstances.

 TRUST AN EXPERIENCED LAW FIRM